Flora-San/FullstackQAEngineer/README.md

 ### Challenge Fullstack QA Engineer

-_each folder has a readme with instructions_
+_Each folder has a readme with instructions_

 Manual & Analysis Exercise